admataz/buildingblocks/src/content/articles/article-tags-filter.md

 Article list tag filter in Drupal
 =================================

-A site that publishes articles regularly can over time bury older relevant content.
+A site that publishes articles regularly can, over time, bury older relevant content.

-Here we explain the information architecture and server-side technical challenges we faced setting up new organisational structures in a Drupal site to tackle the issue of accessing older content.
+Here I explain the information architecture and server-side technical challenges I faced setting up new organisational structures in a Drupal site to tackle the issue of accessing older content.

 ## Drupal's taxonomy system
 Drupal makes it easy to tag and categorise content using Drupal's native taxonomy module.
 Custom vocabularies, Taxonomy Fields, and Content Types provide the tools to design a fluid and emergent 'bottom-up' organisation to content: structure emerges from the qualities and properties of the content.